SimonBaeumer/monorepo-operator/README.md

 If the `--force` flag is set the `sync` will perform a force push with `git push -f [...]`.

 The `--remove-branches` flag removes branches in subtree repos which do not exist in the mono-repo.

+The `--tags` flag syncs a tag instead of the given branch.

 ```bash
 $ monorepo-operator sync [branch-name]